US sanctions NKorean officials for rights abuses

-US authorities on Wednesday announced sanctions against North Korean government agencies and senior officials — among them leader Kim Jong-Un’s sister — in response to Pyongyang’s “serious” human rights abuses and censorship activities.
+WASHINGTON: US authorities on Wednesday announced sanctions against North Korean government agencies and senior officials—among them leader Kim Jong-Un’s sister—in response to Pyongyang’s “serious” human rights abuses and censorship activities.

 The latest action, which sees another seven individuals added to America’s growing list of sanctioned North Koreans, targets security and prison officials accused of rights abuses.